It's Summer and We're Running Out of Ice: Synopsis

 In 1921, O.B. and Ruth Williams and their son Will try to escape Tulsa during the Tulsa race massacre.
 O.B. and Ruth put Will on a car leaving the city, O.B. giving him a slip of paper saying "Watch over this boy", and take shelter in a nearby building.
 Moments later, a biplane drops dynamite on the building, which subsequently explodes, killing O.B. and Ruth.
 At night, Will wakes in the grass beside the road to find the car knocked over, the driver and passengers shot dead, and an infant girl alive in the grass, abandoned as he had been.
 He picks her up, calms her, and carries her away from Tulsa.

 In 2019, the Tulsa police force conceal their identity with masks to avoid recognition by the white supremacist militia the Seventh Kavalry.
 A policeman is shot by a suspected member of the Seventh Kavalry during a routine traffic stop, and Tulsa Police Chief Judd Crawford has the full force put onto investigation of the Kavalry.
 Detective Angela Abar, who operates for the police force under the name Sister Night, goes to her base in a bakery to change into her outfit, encountering a mysterious man in a wheelchair on the way.
 Abar abducts a suspected Kavalry member and brings him to Detective Wade Tillman, known as Looking Glass, to deduce the location of a Kavalry base at a farm outside town.
 The Tulsa police lead an assault on the farm, but the Kavalry members are killed or commit suicide in the attack, leaving no leads.

 Angela's family has dinner with Judd and his wife, after which Judd makes plans to see the officer.
 On his way out, his car runs over a spike strip and he gets out to investigate.
 Later, Angela gets a call from an unknown man that knows who she really is and tells her to come to a specific tree alone.
 She drives to the tree to find the old man in the wheelchair there waiting for her, along with Judd's lynched body hanging from a tree.

-Meanwhile, in a country manor in an unknown location, the manor's lord returns after riding on horseback.
+Meanwhile, in a country manor in an unknown location, a Blonde Man returns after riding on horseback.
 His servants, Phillips and Crookshanks, wish him a happy anniversary, and present him with a pocket watch as a gift.
-The lord thanks them, and tells them he is writing a play, The Watchmaker's Son, which they will perform in when it is complete.
+The Blonde Man thanks them, and tells them he is writing a play, The Watchmaker's Son, which they will perform in when it is complete.